45 Best Crumbl Cookies Ranked

 Of all the nutty directions it can go, choosing to bow down to the king of all things peanut butter, Reese's, was the right one.
 When you add chunks of peanut butter cups to a cookie that tastes like the filling of a peanut butter cup already, then pool warm peanut butter topping on the surface, and finally use the whole thing as a sticky landing pad for a shower of Reese's candy chunks ... it's almost an overload.
 Peanut butter lovers unite!

 Ah, Crumbl, you've done it again, throwing everyone off and reeling them right on in.
 Good cornbread is an elusive unicorn — more often dry as a bone — but you know it when you try it, right?
 The hard part is that taste, as a general rule, is subjective.
-Everyone likes their cornbread made to order.
+Everyone likes their cornbread made to order with mix-ins to elevate the taste.
 While some swear by honey providing all the sweetness instead of white sugar, others disavow sugar entirely and like the earthiness of a more austere version.
 Some like cornbread fine-textured almost like a yellow cake, while others go for the sandy-textured way that really lets the corn shine.
 Some like the bread a pale buttery yellow, others a burnished golden-brown.

 All the best features of the classic Thanksgiving side dish are there in Crumbl's cookie but brought to new heights; plus, the cookie gets glazed with a genteel brush of honey-butter topping and given an extra dollop of honey butter buttercream on top.
-Served warm and fresh from the oven, the frosting and glaze then get added and melt halfway into the cookie.
+Served warm and fresh from the oven, the cookie gets frosting and glaze added that melt halfway into the cookie.
 This results in layers and layers of sweet, corny goodness that will blow your mind.

 Mmm, waffles.
 There is nothing, nothing like a stay at a nice hotel that offers an all-you-can-eat self-serve continental breakfast, is there?
 You scan the scrambled eggs, the sausage patties, the plastic case hiding various muffins and breads, the cereal dispensers, and think you've got everything you could ever need.
 Then, then, you spot the giant Belgian waffle iron, and suddenly, wait!
 Forget it, all other breakfast options pale in comparison.
 About two minutes later, plus some extra time for gathering all the butter, syrup, and some fruit to throw on top, you dive into crisp, fluffy, golden-brown goodness.